heatherpiper/ColorTools-for-Obsidian/README.md

 - Highlight a text string such as `d0d0d0`.
 - Invoke the script `ColorCodeBackgroundFill`.
 - The selected text is now surrounded by HTML which sets the background color to that selection, sets the appropriate foreground color to provide optimal contrast, and adds a little padding for readability.
-For example: `<span style="background-color:#D0D0D0; color:black; padding:2px">&num;D0D0D0</span>` which displays like this in rendered markdown: <span style="background-color:#D0D0D0; color:black; padding:2px">&num;D0D0D0</span>.
+For example: `<span style="background-color:#D0D0D0; color:black; padding:2px">&num;D0D0D0</span>` which will display as highlighted text in Reading mode.

 > [!TIP]